-If you suffer with Burlington and Hamilton knee pain, it may seem that moving the painful knee will only aggravate
+If you suffer with Burlington and Hamilton knee pain, moving

 it more.
 Many doctors like yours at Spinal Care Clinic and researchers have

 heard that!
-That’s fear.
+That is fear.
 Spinal Care Clinic gets it!

 Physical activity is good for your knee’s overall health though.
 Spinal Care Clinic

-will work with you to calm your fear and be sure movement is beneficial!
+will work with you to calm your fear and be sure movement helps!
 Spinal Care Clinic also

 will tell you again that a sedentary lifestyle may cause more